ingo/ingo.github.io/_recipes/baba_ganouj.md

   juice and garlic round it out.
 Much more flavorful than the store-bought version.
   Serve with warm pita for dipping, raw vegetable crudites, or even on sandwiches in place of mayo.
 Grilling or broiling the eggplant imparts a delicious smoky essence, while the dip consistency comes from blending in tahini and olive oil.
+The eggplant can be cooked directly over a gas flame for the most smoky flavor before blending.
+  Adjust garlic and lemon to taste.
+The fire-roasted eggplant provides a deep smokiness.
+  Blending it with tahini and olive oil makes it ultra creamy.
+Boost the garlic and lemon if you like.
+This baba ganoush beats any store-bought version.
 image: baba_ganouj.jpg
 size: 2 cups
 title: Baba Ganouj